aLoneWitness/impulse/README.md

 © 2i games.
 All rights reserved.
 All trademarks are property of their respective owners in the UK and other countries.

-**OPEN SOURCE PREVIEW**
-Do not share the open source preview.
-Contact vin#1128 on Discord to provide feedback.

 # Welcome to impulse
 impulse is a Semi-Serious roleplay framework for Garry's Mod.